Mestway/Patl4J/README.md

 For each projects in the workspace, adding a file named "patl.option" in the root directory of the project with the following format:

   * project: with a field indicating the project name.
+  * platform: The platform where you run the plugin, should be one of windows, mac or linux.
+  * output: Whether output the transformed file to the project, file for yes, otherwise only output to console.
   * classPath: one or more class paths for .class files used in the project.
   * ignore: containing files and packages to be ignored, one per line
   *   * file: files to be ignored.